 The SourceMyWraps column is the right-most column in the instance data table.
-It allows you to finely designate what instances you want to manipulate for each row in the instance data table, by using a MyWraps report to provide their Unique Keys.
+It allows you to finely designate what wraps you want to manipulate for each row in the instance data table, by using a MyWraps report to provide their Unique Keys.

-When the report fulfills your requirements, you copy the second half of the MyWraps link (everything after /MyWraps/, in blue below) from the browser’s Address field to the SourceMyWraps column.
+When the MyWraps report fulfills your requirements, you copy the second half of the MyWraps link (everything after /MyWraps/, in blue below) from the browser’s Address field to the SourceMyWraps column.

 The column heading for this column must be SourceMyWraps.

-It is possible to manipulate two or more wrap instances in the Target wrap for each instance in the Source MyWraps report.
+It is possible to manipulate two or more wraps in the Target for each instance in the Source MyWraps report.
 This usually happens when the Target wrap has additional Unique Keys that are provided in the instance data table.
 In the example below, the Target has a Projectcode key.
 For each instance in the Source Mywraps report, WrapStack will generate or update one instance of Target with Projectcode A, one with Projectcode B and one with Projectcode set to C. All other components of the Unique Key for the new instances of the Target are provided by the Source MyWraps report.

 After a user press Create instances and a wrap job has been queued in order to perform the required database operations, the user gets a wrap job ID in return.
 The Wrap job id appears in the confirmation message

 and in the Wrap at the position of the WrapStack function.
 You should instruct users to save this job ID for future reference.